booktoshi/doginals/README.md

 The miner fee is too low.
 You can increase it up by putting FEE_PER_KB=300000000 in your .env file or just wait it out.
 The default is 100000000 but spikes up when demand is high.

+# Contributing

+If you'd like to contribute or donate to our projects, please donate in Dogecoin.
+For contributors its as easy as opening issues, and creating pull requests

+***If You would like to support with Donations, Send all Dogecoin tothe following Contributors:***

+**"handle": "Big Chief" "at": "@MartinSeeger2" "dogecoin_address": "DCHxodkzaKCLjmnG4LP8uH6NKynmntmCNz"**

+**"handle": "Great Ape" "at": "@Greatape42069E" "dogecoin_address": "DBpLvNcR1Zj8B6dKJp4n3XEAT4FmRxbnJb"**

+**"handle": "BillyBitcoins" "at": "@BillyBitcoins" "dogecoin_address": "DQAWs4LQKY3zVmorsLHDUCV7LE5ox6rho6"**

+# License
+This project is licensed under the MIT License.